After spending time in about fifteen different schools here in my first two months in Ghana in 2009, I now present you with…

 6.)
 The walls of the classrooms often have instructive signs that one would never see in the U.S.

-A recent favorite is pictured to the lower left: Detailed instructions on how to correctly use the latrine school bathroom correctly– including a very posh description of how to dispose of “anal cleansing material!”
+A recent favorite is pictured above: Detailed instructions on how to correctly use the latrine school bathroom correctly– including a very posh description of how to dispose of “anal cleansing material!”

 And there you have your Ghana Educational updates for the day.